Mukbang: Monetization

 Mukbangers incurring income from such videos can earn from advertising.
 This performance of eating can allow top broadcasters to earn as much as $10,000 a month which does not include sponsorships.
 Live-streaming platforms like AfreecaTV and Twitch allow viewers to send payments to their favorite streamers.

-Creators can also earn income through endorsements, e-books, and product reviews.
+Creators can also earn income through endorsements, e-books and product reviews.
 Bethany Gaskin, under the name Bloveslife for her channel, has made over $1 million from advertising on her videos as reported by The New York Times.

-Soo Tang, also known as MommyTang on YouTube, is a mukbanger with 490,000 subscribers on her channel.
-In an interview with Today Food, Tang claimed that successful mukbangers can earn about $100,000 in a year.
+Popular mukbanger Soo Tang, also known as MommyTang, claimed that successful mukbangers can earn about $100,000 in a year.